Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-rabbitpaw1

-The 12 Reasons Rabbits Shake
+The 12 Possible Reasons Rabbits Shake

-1. Happy and At Ease
+1. Happy and at Ease

 Cute gray rabbit afraid of new place outside and try to be aware with owner at chest

-Image Credit: Wanwajee Weeraphukdee, Shutterstock
+Image by: Wanwajee Weeraphukdee, Shutterstock

 2. Angry